citp/privacy-policy-historical/c/cr/cra/crazysales.com.au.md

 We may disclose your personal information to third parties for the purpose of which the information was collected, or for related purposes.
 For example to complete a transaction on your behalf or provide you with a product that you purchased.
 We engage third party contractors to perform services for us which involve the contractor handling personal information we hold.
 For example, we currently engage third party contractors to:

-•Deliver products purchased from this website
+?Deliver products purchased from this website

-•Provide electronic funds transfer services, credit card account processing and related services
+?Provide electronic funds transfer services, credit card account processing and related services

 In these situations, the third party contractor is strictly prohibited from using any personal information about you outside of the specific purpose for which we have supplied it.
 We may also disclose your personal information to various law enforcement agencies and governments around the world for security, to comply with a subpoena, customs and immigration purposes.
 Other than the above, we will not disclose your personal information without your consent unless disclosure is either necessary to prevent a threat to life or health, authorised or required by law, reasonably necessary to enforce the law or necessary to investigate any suspected unlawful activity.